KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/2-softwares/2025-01-10-cyber-spatula..md

 {% endhighlight %}

 7 .
 After you are back in the terminal.
-Enter the following and hit enter.
+Enter the following and hit enter on your keyboard.
 {% highlight shell %}
 source ~./zshrc
 {% endhighlight %}
 - Replace with `~./bashrc` if you are using bash shell.

 8 .
-Enter the following and hit enter.
+Enter the following and hit enter on your keyboard.
 {% highlight shell %}
 ruby-install ruby 3.1.1
 {% endhighlight %}